ojalaquellueva/gvs/README.md

 <a name="overview"></a>
 ## Overview

-This Geocoordinate Validation Service (GVS) performs a series of quality checks on georeferenced points in the form pairs of decimal latitude and longitude values, or "geocoordinates".
+This Geocoordinate Validation Service (GVS) performs quality checks on georeferenced points in the form of pairs of decimal latitude and longitude values, or "geocoordinates".
 It also returns the country, state- and country-level political divisions in which the point is located, and the probability that the point represents a political division centroid (as opposed to being a directly measured point on the Earth's surface).
 Political divisions are determined using the GADM database of world administrative divisions (Global Admininstrative Divisions; https://gadm.org).

 Information returned by the GVS includes (1) estimates of precision based on the number of decimals places in the original coordinates, (2) flagging and reporting of errors, such as coordinates our of range, (3) flagging of points in the ocean, (4) names and GADM identifiers of the admin_0, admin_1 and admin_2 political divisions (e.g., country, state, county) in which a point is located, (5) the absolute and relative distance to the centroid of each political division (see full list of output fields below).
 The GVS also provides an assessment of the likelihood that the point is a centroid, and, if applicable, the type of centroid and political division (country, state or county) of the likeliest centroid.